- Mike Toreno's "last mission" for CJ, which is picking up his brother from prison.

 - Having CJ to save Madd Dogg from suicide was awfully nice especially how much it sucked for Madd Dogg to have lost everything... thanks to CJ, but...

-- From the Let's Play near the end of the game:
+- Near the end of the game:

 CJ: "There were a bunch of homies hanging around outside on Grove Street, watching the distant smoke clouds in parts of the city we hadn't reached yet that were still suffering rioting.
 I wondered how many of them would be eager to leave the relatively safe Grove Street to drive into old Azteca territory and take on geared up Vagos.
 In the end, I had to turn people away because they wouldn't all fit in the car.